 So, if lack of desire (aka libido) for sexual intimacy is really what you two are facing, do both of you perceive his low libido as a problem, or does only one of you?
 What was his libido like as an 18-year-old?
 What does he think about his libido?
 If he also perceives his libido as being low, does he want it to be different?

 Other possible medical causes of decreased libido are androgen (testosterone) deficiency, medication side effects, and psychological disturbances.
 It’s probably worth it to have a medical evaluation at some point, whether with a general physician or an exercise physiologist.
-From what you said, if his exercise regimen is extreme enough to be triggering this response, he may be better off consulting someone about whether this regimen is safe for him in the long run (pun intended).
-Good luck.
+From what you said, if his exercise regimen is extreme enough to be triggering this response, he may be better off consulting someone about whether this regimen is safe for him over time.